keesing-technologies/iOSSdk/README.md

 and so on.

-In either way the instance will provide you the images in different formats and the compiled JSON formated payload to be send to the Server.
+In either way the instance will provide you the images in different formats and the compiled JSON formatted payload to be send to the Server.

 The callbacks will have the following parameters: